edwardsteddy514-dev/cannonball-trajectory-drag/paper.md

 ## Abstract

-Classical projectile motion — the parabola every physics student derives — assumes away air resistance entirely.
+Classical projectile motion, the parabola every physics student derives, assumes away air resistance entirely.
 This project models a cannonball's trajectory under **quadratic drag** (the physically correct regime for a fast-moving, human-scale projectile) and compares it against the idealized no-drag case.
 Because drag introduces a nonlinear coupling between the horizontal and vertical equations of motion, no closed-form solution exists; the drag case is solved with a fourth-order Runge-Kutta (RK4) integrator.
-The results show that drag doesn't just shrink the trajectory uniformly — it reshapes it, breaking the symmetric parabola into a skewed curve and shifting the optimal launch angle away from the textbook 45°.
+The results show that drag doesn't just shrink the trajectory uniformly, it reshapes it, breaking the symmetric parabola into a skewed curve and shifting the optimal launch angle away from the textbook 45°.

 ## 1. Introduction

-A projectile launched with the only force being gravity follows a symmetric parabolic arc — a result so clean it's often the first non-trivial physics derivation students see.
+A projectile launched with the only force being gravity follows a symmetric parabolic arc, a result so clean it's often the first non-trivial physics derivation students see.
 But real projectiles move through air, and at the speeds involved (on the order of 100 m/s for an actual cannonball), the drag force is not negligible and does not scale linearly with velocity.
-It scales with the *square* of velocity — a regime known as **quadratic drag**, dominant whenever the Reynolds number is high (fast-moving, human-scale objects in air, as opposed to, say, dust settling in still air).
+It scales with the *square* of velocity, a regime known as **quadratic drag**, dominant whenever the Reynolds number is high (fast-moving, human-scale objects in air, as opposed to, say, dust settling in still air).

 This project builds both models side by side: